 The following links provide more detailed information on how to become a Division II student-athlete.

-If you enroll in a Division II college on or after August 1, 2013, and want to participate in athletics or receive an athletics scholarship during your first year, you must
+If you enroll in a Division II college and want to participate in athletics or receive an athletics scholarship during your first year, you must

 Being a qualifier entitles you to:

 You will be considered a partial qualifier if you do not meet all of the academic requirements listed above but have graduated from high school and meet one of the following standards:

 You will be considered a nonqualifier if you did not graduate from high school or if you graduated and are missing both the core-course grade-point average or minimum number of core courses and the required ACT or SAT scores.

 All incoming student-athletes must be certified as an amateur student-athlete.
 With global recruiting becoming more common, determining the amateur status of college-bound student-athletes can be challenging.
 All college-bound student-athletes, including international students, need to adhere to NCAA amateurism requirements in order to preserve their eligibility for NCAA intercollegiate athletics.

 All college-bound student-athletes must have an academic and amateurism certification from the NCAA Eligibility Center.